Users have come to expect real-time responses from their apps. They want a fast, reliable connection regardless of

-Adaptive compression is a core intellectual property of the ICA protocol which allows rich multimedia display to be delivered on thin network connections.
-HDX chooses the most optimal compression codec and the best proportion of CPU and/or GPU utilization, after evaluating a number of variables such as the type of display (text, video, voice, multimedia), the type of input, the type of device (smartphone, tablet, desktop), network conditions, and so on.
-This is intelligently adapted per user, or even per-session, as necessary.
+Adaptive compression is a core intellectual property of the ICA protocol which allows rich multimedia displays to be delivered on thin network connections.
+HDX first evaluates a number of variables —such as the type of input, device, and display (text, video, voice, multimedia).
+Next, it chooses the optimal compression codec and the best proportion of CPU and/or GPU utilization.
+It then intelligently adapts based on each unique user and basis.
+This is intelligently adapted per user, or even per-session.

-Users expect app and desktop delivery solutions to have “real time” audio and multimedia characteristics similar to what they receive from local app and desktop implementations.
-HDX technologies deliver bandwidth-efficient, crystal-clear voice, multimedia and video and are refined through the use of policies and templates.
+Users expect app and desktop delivery solutions to have near real-time audio and multimedia characteristics — similar to those they receive from local app and desktop implementations.
+HDX technologies deliver bandwidth-efficient, crystal-clear voice, multimedia and video with session refinements possible through the use of policies and templates — and they do it with exceptional display optimization and performance.

-Ever-increasing use-cases in verticals such as medical, manufacturing and finance require high-resolution displays and/or setups with more than one monitor.
-XenApp and XenDesktop have extensive support for these scenarios by leveraging underlying graphics hardware capabilities along with HDX technologies for crisp, detailed images, smooth video and clear text.
+Use-cases in verticals such as medical, manufacturing and finance are ever increasing and require high-resolution displays and/or setups with more than one monitor.
+Citrix Workspace, XenApp and XenDesktop have extensive support for these scenarios by leveraging underlying graphics hardware capabilities along with HDX technologies for crisp, detailed images, smooth video and clear text.

-Modern business apps, whether Microsoft Office apps or Web browsers, are often designed to leverage graphics processors.
+Modern business apps, whether Microsoft Office apps or Web browsers, are often designed to leverage GPUs.
+The use of a GPU, whether physical or virtual, is becoming increasingly important for the delivery of modern Windows 10 workloads as well.
 HDX technologies support multiple GPU vendors to deliver cost-effective graphics performance using GPU sharing on different platforms, such as Citrix XenServer, VMware vSphere, or bare metal.
 Depending on the workload, up to 150-200 users may benefit from accelerated business graphics delivered from a single server.

 Citrix developed the first virtualization solution to support hardware-based GPU sharing of OpenGL and DirectX-based 3D professional graphics apps.
 This led to hardware acceleration of graphics commands for achieving smooth graphics performance, and breakthrough deep compression technologies for maximizing traffic throughput over low-bandwidth networks.
 The parameters can be tuned all the way up to lossless compression that enables delivery of pixel-perfect images for applications such as medical imaging.